ramorenov/cyf-election/readme.md

 ## Part 2

 This part builds upon the functions you designed in the previous part.
-You will change your election system to use classes instead of being a loose set of functions and objects, however the functionality of the voting system apart from the stretch goals should be the same.
+You will change your election system to use classes instead of being a loose set of functions and objects, however the functionality of the voting system should be the same.

 The javascript code for this part should be written in `election-part2.js`.